-Only a handful of people who saw Pete Reiser his prime are still around today.
+Only a handful of people who saw Pete Reiser in his prime were still around in 2010.
 Those who did have two things in common: They remember when the Dodgers belonged to Brooklyn . . . and they cannot watch an athlete streak toward an outfield fence without feeling just a little sick to their stomachs.
 Pete was a five-feet-ten and a half inch, sinewy-strong 185-pounder who generated more speed, power, and pure energy than seemed physically possible from that modest frame.
 The only thing that could stop Pete was an unpadded stadium wall.

 Harold Patrick Reiser was born on March 17—St. Patrick’s Day (hence his middle name)—1919, in St. Louis, Missouri.
 He was the sixth of nine living children born to George and Stella (Boody) Reiser.
 As a boy, his friends and family called him Pete, after the cowboy movie hero Two-Gun Pete.
 He loved westerns, and as a child often walked around the neighborhood with a pair of toy six-shooters holstered to his belt.
 Eventually his nickname became Pistol Pete.

 Reiser’s father, a good semipro pitcher, began flinging pitches to his son at an early age; and at an early age, Pete could hit them.
 Pete’s older brother, Mike, often brought him along to play in his sandlot games.
 Thus, at least in modern parlance, Pete spent much of his youth “playing up.”
 Mike was later signed out of high school by the New York Yankees, but contracted scarlet fever shortly thereafter and died.